-3.1 Subject to complying with the law, the process for procurement must comply with the following:
+3.1 Subject to complying with the law, the process for procurement must comply with the followinappendix XXg:

-Value of Supplies Requirement Up to £200 Any Procurement means is permitted between £200 and £20,000 Any reasonable means to select the Supply is permitted.
+Value of Supplies Requirement Up to £200 Any Procurement means is permitted Up tobetween £200 and £250,000 Any reasonable means to select the Supply is permitted.
 Reasons to justify the decision taken must be recorded.
 Where practicable Supplies from a Supplier within the Council's area must be considered in addition to Supplies from Suppliers outside the area (although the best value Supply must always be chosen).
 Reasonable Means to Select; this requires methods of selection which reflect reasonable trade practice.
-For Supplies below £20,000, it might include informal briefs, supplier written quotations or proposals, verbal or telephone quotes (which are then written down), comparative pricing for suitable supplies over the internet.
-The Service Director remains responsible for ensuring that the supplier selected is appropriate in terms of Suitability. above £20,000 One of the following: (CPRs 4 - 6) (CPR 7) (CPR 8) (CPR 8)
+For Supplies below £250,000, it might include informal briefs, supplier written quotations or proposals, verbal or telephone quotes (which are then written down), comparative pricing for suitable supplies over the internet.
+The Service Director remains responsible for ensuring that the supplier selected is appropriate in terms of Suitability.
+All procurement activity in excess of £5,000 must be discussed with Corporate Procurement.
+There is an expectation, unless agreed otherwise (by Corporate Procurement) that at least 3 competitive quotes will be obtained for such procurements. above £2 5 0,000 One of the following: ◆ Quotations (CPRs 4 - 6)